Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Path leading to AHI

-In Human-inspired AI, machines are designed to mimic or replicate aspects of human intelligence, behavior, or complex cognitive processes.
-Part of this endevour could be inspired by the brain mechanisms responsible for processing information and navigating attention to complete complex tasks.
-Human-inspired AI aims at understanding and replicating the neural mechanisms behind human cognitive processes, such as learning, common sense reasoning, perception, and critical decision-making.
-This approach often involves studying biological systems closely including neuroscience, psychology, cellular chemistry and cognitive sciences to accurately inform and guide the design of AI algorithms and architectures.
-Perhaps the most critical phase of the formulation of human--like intelligence is the developmental phases of the brain anatomy and its training (learning trajectory) with psychophysical limitations impacting its evolution.
+{In HIns AI, machines are designed to mimic or replicate human intelligence, behavior, and cognitive processes.
+This endeavour draws on brain mechanisms for information processing and attentional control in complex tasks.
+Its aim is to understand and replicate the neural mechanisms underlying learning, common-sense reasoning, perception, and decision-making.} The most critical phase of the human--like intelligence formation is the brain development and its training with psychophysical limitations impacting its evolution.
 Examples include neural networks inspired by the brain's architecture (structural and functional connectivity) and specialization of the specific human brain regions, biologically plausible learning algorithms \cite{bengio2015towards} or algorithms (recursive, top-down and bottom-up) that accurately model human decision-making processes.
-Human-inspired AI can be designed through methodological changes in model architecture or training.
-Architectural changes could be implemented through structural or functional changes involving addition or removal of nuronal units in the process of training/learning processes.